-"I am proud of SpaceIL's team of engineers for their wonderful work and dedication," said SpaceIL chairman Morris Kahn.
+"I am proud of SpaceIL's team of engineers for their wonderful work and dedication," said SpaceIL President Morris Kahn.